shenfuli/spark-learning/README.md

-# sparktraining
+# fuli.shen sparktraining
 Introduces the basics of spark

+# how to build dev environment of  spark